UCF Knights football: Conference championships

 Under head coach George O'Leary, the Knights won two Conference USA Championships (2007, 2010).
 Both of these resulted in an berth to play in the Liberty Bowl.
 At the time, the C-USA champion customarily received a berth to play in the Liberty Bowl against a member of the SEC.
 O'Leary also led the Knights to the American Athletic Conference championship in their first year in that league (2013), earning the conference's automatic berth to a BCS bowl game.
 In 2013–2014, The American did not contest a conference championship game, rather the champion was determined as the team(s) with the best intra-conference record.
 In 2014, the Knights clinched back-to-back titles, finishing in a three-way tie for first place, and were declared conference co-champions.

-The American Athletic Conference adopted a conference championship game beginning in 2015, and the Knights made three appearances.
+The American Athletic Conference, known since the 2025 season as the American Conference, adopted a conference championship game beginning in 2015, and the Knights made three appearances.
 The Knights won the conference championship in 2017 under head coach Scott Frost, and again in 2018 under head coach Josh Heupel, for the program's second pair of back-to-back conference titles.
-As of 2024, UCF has not yet made an appearance in the Big 12 Championship Game.
-In their brief membership in the MAC, UCF never reached the MAC Championship Game.
+As of 2025, UCF has not yet made an appearance in the Big 12 Championship Game.
+In its brief membership in the MAC, UCF never reached the MAC Championship Game.